Community Care Licensing Division (CCLD)

 What to do

-During warm weather, Facility administrators should monitor persons in care daily for symptoms of heat-related illness, such as heavy sweating, dizziness, headaches, nausea, or confusion.
+During warm weather, licensed facilities, HCOs and HCAs should monitor persons in care daily for symptoms of heat-related illness, such as heavy sweating, dizziness, headaches, nausea, or confusion.
 Immediate action is crucial when these symptoms are observed.
 Ensure that individuals stay hydrated with cool fluids and are kept in a shaded or air-conditioned environment.

-For comprehensive guidance, refer to the Center for Disease Control's (CDC) recommendations on Extreme Heat.
+For comprehensive guidance, refer to the Center for Disease Control and Prevention's (CDC) recommendations on Extreme Heat.
 This resource provides detailed information on preventing and managing heat-related illnesses, including practical steps for emergency care and long-term recovery strategies.

-Community care licensees and providers should monitor weather predictions in extreme temperatures and prepare for weekly precautions.
+Licensed facilities, HCOs and HCAs should monitor weather predictions in extreme temperatures and prepare for weekly precautions.

 Source: NWS Heat Risk